-We’ve all been coping with layers upon layers of trauma, stress, grief, loss, financial hardship, and existential uncertainty during the past two years — and it’s important to remember that everybody responds in different ways.
+Many of us have been coping with trauma, stress, grief, loss, financial hardships, and existential uncertainty during the past two years — and it’s important to remember that everybody responds in different ways.

-Make a financial plan for your health care this year
+6. Make a financial plan for your health care this year

 As you refill daily prescriptions, do your research to ensure you’re getting the best deal available, suggests Everyday Health.
 Consider using mail order for medications, such as birth control.
-Plenty of treatments can be delivered by online pharmacies, according to Everyday Health.
+Plenty of medications can be delivered by online pharmacies, according to Everyday Health.
 In addition, online discounts may help reduce costs of prescriptions, over-the-counter medicine or other supplies.
-Talk to your doctor as well, who might have insights into cost-saving tips.
+Talk to your provideras well, who might have insights into cost-saving tips.

 Do you expect to meet your deductible, and how long do you estimate that might take?
 Are you planning to put money into your HSA to cover health-related expenses?
 Do you plan to ask your providers about self-pay prices (versus going through insurance) before you meet your deductible?
 Note that amounts paid via self-pay are not typically applied to your deductible and you should ask your health plan if you have questions.

-Take baby steps
+7. Take baby steps